eosnetworkfoundation/mandel.cdt/docs/09_tutorials/01_binary-extension.md

 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-<hr>Upgrade the smart contract by adding a new field to the table and a new parameter to an action while **NOT** wrapping the new field/parameter in an `eosio::binary_extension` type and see what happens:
+Upgrade the smart contract by adding a new field to the table and a new parameter to an action while **NOT** wrapping the new field/parameter in an `eosio::binary_extension` type and see what happens:

 **binary_extension_contract.hpp**